celo-org/celo-monorepo/packages/phone-number-privacy/signer/README.md

 ### Validate before going live

-You can test your mainnet service is set up correctly by running a specific end-to-end test that checks the signature against a public polynomial.
-Because the test requires quota, you must first point your provider endpoint to Alfajores.
+You can test your mainnet service is set up correctly by running specific tests in the e2e suite ("[Signer configuration test]" cases) which check signatures against the public polynomial for the respective APIs.
+Because the tests require quota, you must first point your provider endpoint to Alfajores.

-1. Change your signer’s forno endpoint to Alfajores: `https://alfajores-forno.celo-testnet.org`
+1. Change your signer’s blockchain provider (`BLOCKCHAIN_PROVIDER`) to Alfajores Forno: `https://alfajores-forno.celo-testnet.org`
 2. Navigate to the signer directory in monorepo (this directory).
 3. Modify the .env file:

    - Change `ODIS_SIGNER_SERVICE_URL` to your service endpoint.

-   - Set `ODIS_PUBLIC_POLYNOMIAL_VAR_FOR_TESTS` to equal `MAINNET_PHONE_NUMBER_PRIVACY_POLYNOMIAL` (so that tests run against the mainnet polynomial).
+4. Run `yarn test:signer:mainnet`.

-4. Run `yarn jest test/end-to-end/get-blinded-sig.test.ts -t 'When walletAddress has enough quota Returns sig when querying succeeds with unused request'`
+   *Technical note: this command intentionally points the test's blockchain provider to Alfajores, in order to top up quota on Alfajores before running the test cases.
+It still verifies signatures against the respective mainnet polynomials.*
-5. Verify test passes.
+5. Verify that all tests pass.
-6. Change your signer’s forno endpoint back to Mainnet: `https://forno.celo.org`
+6. Change your signer’s blockchain provider back to its original value (if using Forno: `https://forno.celo.org`).

 ### Logs

 Error logs will be prefixed with `CELO_ODIS_ERROR_XX`.
-You can see a full list of them in [error.utils.ts](https://github.com/celo-org/celo-monorepo/blob/master/packages/phone-number-privacy/signer/src/common/error-utils.ts).
+You can see a full list of them in [errors.ts](https://github.com/celo-org/celo-monorepo/blob/master/packages/phone-number-privacy/common/src/interfaces/errors.ts) in the common package.